Random Mutation + Natural Selection = Evolution

 1. X-ray Vision

 Have you ever wondered why we have forward-facing eyes, as opposed to sideways-facing eyes like most reptiles, birds and fish?
 As outlined in detail in Mark Changizi’s latest, The Vision Revolution, this element of our physiology was selected for to better suit the habitat in which our ancestors evolved.
-This might at first seem like a non-intuitive proposition, as surely our survival would be better served by the ability to see both in front of and behind us (as animals with sideways-facing eyes most certainly can).
-But there’s a more marvelous, some might say superhuman reason our current orientation was favored.
+This might at first seem like a non-intuitive proposition, as surely our fitness would be better served by the ability to see both in front of and behind us (as animals with sideways-facing eyes most certainly can).
+But there’s a more intriguing, some might say superhuman reason our current orientation was favored.

 Close one of your eyes.
 Notice how your nose is suddenly visible.
 The result is the same when you close your other eye.
 With both eyes open, however, the portion of your visual field occupied by your nose is no longer blocked.
 You are, effectively, able to see through your nose.
 Remarkably, this trick can be reproduced with any object whose width is narrower than the width of your eyes.
 Hold up your hand, position it vertically in front of your face, and you can see through it to read the screen behind it.
 According to Changizi, this ability was helpful in leafy habitats, enabling our predecessors to see through grass and other foliage to spot predators and food.
 As life transitioned from water to land, those acclimatizing to heavily verdant environments gradually evolved the optical design shared by humans today.
 The binocular region for animals with sideways-facing eyes, on the other hand, is far too narrow to be effective, explaining why this arrangement is less commonly found in lush surrounds.